 Having diabetes also reduces the body’s ability to heal.
 This is true even for the eyes.
 If infections or damage happens to the eyes, it can take much longer for the eyes to heal.
 For this reason, people who have diabetes are not good candidates for LASIK or other eye surgeries that do the same thing.
 Even contact lenses can sometimes be discouraged depending on the person’s individual situation.

 There are 3 easy ways to avoid these problems:

 If the blood sugars are well controlled, the chances of having the above problems happen are much much less.
 Be sure to follow the recommendations of your family doctor.

 If you have diabetes, you need an annual dilated eye health examination

 (separate from your regular eye examinations).
 We do this type of exam routinely.
 During these visits, your pupils will be dilated to thoroughly check the back inside the lining of each eye.
 We will not be checking the glasses prescription.
 Alberta Health Care covers the cost of these annual health checks for people with diabetes, no matter their age.
 Getting your eyes checked regularly, even if your vision feels fine, will allow for even the smallest of problems to be detected early.
 After these examinations, a report will be sent to your family doctor informing them of the findings.

 If you notice ANY change to your vision, visit us as soon as possible

 There have been many instances when people have noticed changes, but have delayed a visit to their optometrist.
 The longer people wait, the more difficult it is for the problem to be fixed.

-If you have any questions about how diabetes can affect the eyes, or if you have concerns about your eye health, please contact our office at 403-526-2020.
+If you have any questions about how diabetes can affect the eyes, or if you have concerns about your eye health, please contact our office.